zudochkin/awesome-newsletters/README.md

 - [Four Short Links](https://www.oreilly.com/radar/topics/four-short-links/).
 4 short links about (mostly research oriented) technology every weekday.
 - [The Morning Paper](https://blog.acolyer.org/).
 An interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer.
 - [TechMeme](https://www.techmeme.com/).
 Techmeme is a aggregated, filtered, archiveable summary in near real-time of what is new and generating conversation in technology.
+- [Unzip.dev](https://unzip.dev/).
+Developer trends newsletter, unpacking one trend at a time.

 ## Leadership